The Intercom Conspiracy: Plot

-Two senior military officers from unnamed minor north Europeans countries are sent as liaison officers to the NATO Headquarters.
+Two senior military officers from unnamed minor north European countries are sent as liaison officers to the NATO Headquarters.
 Both have a distinguished record in the WWII Anti-Nazi Resistance and are highly regarded in their own countries, but they discover that at NATO they are complete non-entities and the Americans never bother to listen to anything they say.
 Increasingly fed up and angry, the two hatch a scheme whereby they would be avenged on the arrogant Americans and at the same time gain a tidy sum for their approaching retirement.
 When the owner of an extreme right-wing weekly magazine, Intercom, dies, they buy the company which publishes it.
 Acting through a fictional intermediary, they start sending the surprised editor "articles", which consist of highly sensitive information about the weapons systems of the USA, USSR, Britain and NATO.
 Before the fourth "article" has even been published the magazine's lawyer is contacted by a potential buyer.
 The two intelligence heads have correctly calculated that the security services of the nations they're mentioning in their "articles" will pay handsomely to close the magazine down.
 To the magazine's lawyer's amazement, the buyer is prepared to pay $500,000.
 The sale is quickly carried through, the magazine closed down, and all its assets mysteriously removed.
 The intelligence heads divide their takings and start planning for a comfortable retirement.

 The text takes the form of notes for a book about the affair which a publisher has commissioned from the noted historian-turned-thriller writer, Charles Latimer.
 Latimer has mysteriously disappeared and the reader is left to read through the notes of his interviews with various people and officials involved in the affair, their telegrams and letters, as well as his imaginative "narrative reconstructions" of important scenes.